Homelessness in the United States: Health

 There is a bidirectional relationship between homelessness and poor health.
-Homelessness exacts a heavy toll on individuals and the longer individuals experience homelessness, the more likely they are to experience poor health and be at higher risk for premature death.
+Homelessness exacts a heavy toll on individuals.
+The longer individuals experience homelessness, the more likely they are to experience poor health and be at higher risk for premature death.
 Health conditions, such as substance use and mental illness, can increase people's susceptibility to homelessness.
-Conversely, homelessness can further cause health issues as they come with constant exposure to environmental threat such as hazards of violence and communicable diseases.
+Conversely, homelessness can cause further health issues, due to constant exposure to environmental threats such as violence and communicable diseases.
 Homeless people have disproportionately high rates of poly substance use, mental illness, physical health problems and legal issues/barriers in attaining employment.

-Large number of homeless people work but few homeless people are able to generate significant earnings from employment alone.
-Physical health problems also limit work or daily activities which are barriers to employment.
-Substance use is positively associated with lower work level but is negatively related to higher work level.
+A 2000 study found that large numbers of homeless people work, but few homeless people are able to generate significant earnings from employment alone.
+Physical health problems limit work and daily activities, which are barriers to employment.
+Substance use is positively associated with a lower work level, and negatively related to a higher work level.
 Those with physical health problems are substantially more likely than those with mental health problems to be in the more generous disability programs.
-Substance use disorders are also a barrier to participation in disability programs.
-Rates of participation in government programs are low, and people with major mental disorders have low participation rate in disability programs.
+Substance use disorders are a barrier to participation in disability programs.
+A 2015 study found that rates of participation in government programs are low, and that people with major mental disorders have a low participation rate in disability programs.

+Homeless deaths

+US homeless deaths surged 77% from 2016 to 2020.
+A February 2022 analysis in The Guardian found that some 18,000 homeless people died on the streets and in encampments and shelters over a five year period, with 5,000 of these deaths occurring in 2020.
+The non-profit National Health Care for the Homeless Council places homeless deaths at between 17,000 and 40,000 annually.
+Many are never counted, given that the federal government does not track homeless deaths nationally.

+The top direct causes of death among the homeless population include "drug overdoses, violence, traffic deaths and premature lethality of treatable conditions like heart disease."
+Regarding drug deaths, methamphetamine is a significant killer, as people who are homeless use the stimulant drug to stay awake and alert in order to protect themselves from violence.
+The report notes that outside of direct medical causes of death, a major factor contributing to both the epidemic of homelessness and surge in deaths among the homeless population is the lack of affordable housing throughout much of the country.

+Homelessness among the elderly

+A 2023 report found that Homelessness among the elderly has been increasing.
+A 2002 report by the Los Angeles County Department of Public Health found that homeless persons die at greater rates than the general public from specific causes.
+They are more likely to die by: 35 times from alcohol or drug overdoses, 16 times from auto accidents, 14 times from murder, 8 times from suicide, and 4 times from heart disease.
+September 2023 HUD data found that the elderly are the fastest growing demographic of the homeless population.